The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 TESTIMONIALS

 My son is an attorney in New Jersey.
-I am retired and live in Ocean County, New Jersey about 45 minutes away from my son.
-I needed a lawyer to look at my estate planning documents including Will, Power of Attorney and Health Care Directive.
+I am retired and live in Ocean County, New Jersey, about 45 minutes away from my son.
+I needed a lawyer to review my estate planning documents, including a Will, Power of Attorney, and Health Care Directive.
 My son recommended Hanlon Niemann in Freehold, New Jersey, specifically Fredrick P. Niemann.
 I took his advice and met with Mr. Niemann.
 I am glad that I did.
 He is a warm and engaging person.
 No pretense, no airs about him.
-I immediately felt at ease and we talked about everything that I wanted to do and accomplish with my estate planning.
-I felt I could open up to him and tell him what was really important to me.
+I immediately felt at ease, and we talked about everything that I wanted to do and accomplish with my estate planning.
+I could open up to him and tell him what was really important to me.
 He prepared the documents as we discussed and sent them to me in advance to review and approve.
-Then he scheduled me for a signature session where my appointment was promptly kept and a friendly, positive staff witnessed all my documents.
+Then he scheduled me for a signature session where my appointment was promptly kept, and a friendly, positive staff member witnessed all my documents.
 My son, the attorney, gave me good advice when he recommended Mr. Niemann.

-If you are searching for a special attorney, someone who is experienced, likeable as a person and professional, call Mr. Niemann.
+If you are searching for a special attorney, someone who is experienced, likable as a person, and professional, call Mr. Niemann.
 I felt good about my choice.

 -Frank Mollo, Manchester, NJ